jacques-lauzeral/odp/docs/Store-Layer-API.md

 - `'Node cannot refine itself'` - Self-reference prevention in REFINES
 - `'One or more [EntityType] entities do not exist'` - Batch validation failure

+### Baseline Errors
+- `'Baseline not found'` - Invalid baselineId in baseline-aware operations
+- `'No items captured in baseline'` - Baseline created but no OR/OC existed

 ### Milestone Errors
 - `'Wave with ID [waveId] does not exist'` - Invalid wave reference